 Identifying what unites us, understanding what divides us.

 - Oregonians of color and whites are largely in alignment and show little significant difference in how they rank these aspirational goals for Oregon.
 Becoming the most affordable state to live in is the highest priority for both groups when ranked alongside the other goals (Q31).

 - Interestingly, when rating the goals in isolation on a scale of 1 to 7, Oregonians of color and whites also had the same top priority, but this priority was different from the highest-ranked priority (most affordable).
 When rated in isolation, the goal given the highest priority was having the cleanest air and water (mean scores of 5.5 and 5.7, respectively)(Q22).

 - Geographically speaking, urban and rural Oregonians rank their priorities similarly, with economic goals toward the top for both groups.
 However, there are some differences.
-For example, rural Oregonians award a higher percentage of first-, second-, and third-highest priority votes for making Oregon the most affordable state to live when compared to urbanites (60% vs. 42%)(Q31).
+For example, rural Oregonians award a higher percentage of first-, second-, and third-highest priority votes for making Oregon the most affordable state to live in when compared to urban respondents (60% vs. 42%)(Q31).

 - Additionally, urban Oregonians are more likely to prioritize the goal of having the strictest gun laws than their rural counterparts (combined score of 18% vs. 4%)(Q36).

 The research was completed as a community service by the Oregon Values and Beliefs Center, an independent and non-partisan organization.
 OVBC is an Oregon charitable nonprofit corporation (www.oregonvbc.org).

 Analysis and Reporting by: Ari Wubbold